 Most modern ultrasound machines use digital beamforming.
 In this technique, the signal is converted to digital format immediately following the TGC amplifier, and then beamforming is accomplished digitally.
 The ADC resolution of 12 bits with up to 80 MSPS sampling satisfies the requirements of both general-purpose and high end systems.
+The power dissipation of the ADC scales with programmable speed modes for optimum power performance depending on system architecture.

-Power conservation and low cost are two of the most important factors in low end and portable ultrasound machines, and the AD9276 is designed to meet these criteria.
+Power conservation, high performance, and low cost are three of the most important factors in low end and portable ultrasound machines, and the AD9279 is designed to meet these criteria.

-For additional information regarding ultrasound systems, refer to "How Ultrasound System Considerations Influence Front-End Component Choice," Analog Dialogue, Volume 36, Number 3, May-July 2002, and "The AD9271-A Revolutionary Solution for Portable Ultrasound," Analog Dialogue, Volume 41, Number 7, July 2007.
+For additional information regarding ultrasound systems, see "How Ultrasound System Considerations Influence Front-End Component Choice," Analog Dialogue, Volume 36, Number 3, May-July 2002, and "The AD9271-A Revolutionary Solution for Portable Ultrasound," Analog Dialogue, Volume 41, Number 7, July 2007.